Storyfall

 Cooperative Mode

-In cooperative mode, each player picks a unique character and plays through the story independently while sharing certain state with the group.
+In cooperative mode, each player picks a character and plays through the story independently while sharing certain state with the group.
+If Require Unique Characters is enabled, each character can be selected up to its Max Concurrent Players limit.

 Requirements